doncandela/mgah/mgah.md

 #### Logging in<a id="unity-login"></a>

-- **Logging with ssh.** To login to Unity from a terminal program on a remote PC, **ssh keys must be set up** - here are the [instructions in the Unity docs](https://docs.unity.rc.umass.edu/documentation/connecting/ssh/).
-While a bit of a pain to set up, ssh is convenient to use and is necessary to enable usage of the `scp` and `rsync` file transfer commands described below.
+- **Logging with SSH.** To login to Unity from a terminal program on a remote PC, **SSH keys must be set up** - here are the [instructions in the Unity docs](https://docs.unity.rc.umass.edu/documentation/connecting/ssh/).
+While a bit of a pain to set up, SSH is convenient to use and is necessary to enable usage of the `scp` and `rsync` file transfer commands described below.

   - **Setting up keys to allow login to unity from PC.** Here **`<user>`** is a user name on a Linux PC, while **`<userc>`** is a user name on Unity (assigned by Unity admins, typically of form `netid_umass_edu`):